motu-tool/mOTUs/README.md

 --------------
 **Version 2.6.0 2021-03-04 by AlessioMilanese**
 * Add 19,358 new mOTUs
+* Add taxonomic profiles of > 11k metagenomic and metatranscriptomic samples.
+The updated merge function can integrate those in to the users results.
 * Minor bug fixes
 * Change `-1` to `unassigned`